Boost your revenue with optimal UX

 What does a typical user experience analysis workflow, you ask?
 It can be broken down into 5 discrete steps, as follows…

-For example, if your main goal is to achieve a certain MRR, define the number of monthly subscriptions needed and then work from there to devise value and usability incentives for customers to subscribe.
-This may take the shape of a new paid feature but in order for it to gain traction, you must first improve the adoption and engagement of your product – a great metric to measure that is through Daily Active Users (DAUs) or user retention.
-Try to think about the reasons why people would log in every single day and how you are going to deliver that value in a way that feels intuitive and straightforward!
+For example, if you own an e-store and your main goal is to achieve a certain revenue goal, define the number of purchases needed and then work from there to devise value and incentives for customers to purchase.
+This may take the shape of a promotion but for it to gain traction, you must first optimize the e-store customer experience – a great metric to measure that is through specific conversion rates.

 At this point, you will already have a clearer understanding of the weakest points in your product.
 But what is preventing users from converting?
 And how can you help them?
 Let’s see…